lgiordani/punch/README.md

 * `value_list`: a list of values.
 When incrementing the last value the field goes back to the first.
     * `allowed_values`: [mandatory] The list of allowed values for this field (e.g. `['alpha`, `beta`])

+#### VCS

+Punch can be configured to automatically commit the version change to one of the supported VCS.
+The VCS variable in the config file, if present, enables this feature.
+The format of the variable is that of a dictionary encompassing the 'name' variable with the name of the VCS of choice.
+Currently supported VCSs are

+* 'git'
+* 'git-flow'

+# All variables defined in GLOBALS are available as Jinja2 tags
+# 'current_version' and 'new_version' contain the serialization of the current and new
+# versions according to the first serializer given in GLOBALS
+# Beware that options are depending on the VCS in use - check the documentation.
+# 'commit_message' is optional.
+The

 ### Version file